Marci Smith Recovery & Beyond

 - Some people go the route of medication and some do not.

-Marci’s first interaction with ARCHway’s Hope Fund campaign was, unfortunately, due to the death of one of her closest and most impactful friends, Blake.
+Marci’s first interaction with ARCHway was, sadly, due to the death of one of her closest and most impactful friends, Blake.
 Marci and Blake lived together after she moved to St. Louis from Bellville.
 At the time, Marci still struggled to be vulnerable with people and to trust people.
 Blake was the one person to put this “piece of her” back together – teaching her to trust and open up.

 Blake had a huge impact on Marci’s life; more so than he probably knew at the time.
 The one thing that gave Marci hope and relief during this time was the ability to start a Hope Fund through the ARCHway Institute in Blake’s name.

-With her own Hope Fund, Marci hopes that funding from her Hope Fund can go towards closing the gaps in care between men’s and women’s services, and helping all.
-Marci said, “My personal belief is helping as many people as possible and to have something in my name that would further that…it would be incredible.”
+Marci said, “My personal mission is to help as many people as possible and to have something in my name that would further that…it would be incredible.”

 For more information about ARCHway Institute for Addictive Disease and Co-Existing Mental Health Disorders, contact: